geky/gf256/README.md

 - Galois-field operations

-  Galois-field types in `barret` mode rely only on carry-less multiplication and xors, and should always execut in constant time.
+  Galois-field types in `barret` mode rely only on carry-less multiplication and xors, and should always execute in constant time.

   The other Galois-field implementations are NOT constant-time due to the use of lookup tables, which may be susceptible to cache-timing attacks.
 Note that